 No problem!
 We know you will love Malapascua – it is a fantastic place!
 If you decide during the course of your expedition that you would like to stay longer then you would need to speak to your expedition manager to discuss this.
 While we cannot guarantee that it would be possible, it is rare that we cannot accommodate this request.

 What we would point out is that the tourist visa issued for stays in the Philippines is valid for one month.
 If you decided to stay longer with us you would need to extend your Visa.
 This can be easily done, but would involve a day trip to Cebu City.
-Costs on this are not exactly clear (!!) but you can reckon on it being in the region of 3000 PHP (Approximately 60 Euros).
+See the question above in the ‘Getting Ready to Go’ section for more information about visas.

 The exact costs of extending the length of your expedition would need to be discussed at the time but you can get an indication from the Expedition Dates and Prices page.